 National Advisory Council

-The America’s Edge National Advisory Council works directly with the National Director, Susan L. Gates, to provide expertise and strategic counsel on the current and future work of America’s Edge, including advising on our state and federal policy priorities, strengthening membership, and educating opinion leaders.
+The America’s Edge National Advisory Council works directly with the Director, Sara Watson, to provide expertise and strategic counsel on the current and future work of America’s Edge, including advising on our state and federal policy priorities, strengthening membership, and educating opinion leaders.
 Members of the National Advisory Council are:

 John C. Cavalier